Come and discover with Sigeric the wonderful Villa Dosi Delfini, masterpiece of Pontremoli’s baroque

 Today, after more than three centuries, you can admire the secrets of this baroque palace with its large halls, frescoed rooms, and gardens, which tell the story of lifestyle during the Golden Age of the city of Pontremoli.

 Villa Dosi in open all year round for private and group tours, only on reservation, by calling Sigeric

 Through the year there are fixed monthly open days, for group tours.
 To get to know the next opening days follow this link

-During the period april-september weekly tours on Wednesdays with an itinerary of Secret Pontremoli – Villa Dosi Special.
+During the period april-september weekly tours on Wednesdays with an itinerary of Baroque Pontremoli – Villa Dosi Special.

 It’s also possible to organize tours on request for groups with special fees by directly contacting Sigeric.

 Villa Dosi Delfini lies just a few hundred metres from the historic centre of Pontremoli (MS), inside the area called “i Chiosi”, along the Verde River.

 You can reach the Villa with a pleasant walk which ends in a stone bridge built in 1705, which is the ancient entrance to the villa.

 Villa Dosi was probably built in the last years of the XVII century, by the brothers Carlo and Francesco Dosi, two rich business men who had found ad ideal placet o develop their business in Pontremoli.

 You may see the statues of the two brothers in the entrance of the villa accompanied by the family coat of arms (a swan, a tower and two dolphins) with the date of construction of the palace.